-EN 0130 consists of six hours of instructional time per week.
+EN0130 will meet Monday to Friday from 10:30a.m. -12:50p.m. from May 5 to June 25.
 Course work includes lectures, class discussions, in-class activities, group work and individual projects (written and oral).

 Students use a variety of computer skills such as word processing, internet searches, and library searches of databases.
 There is extensive use of on-line resources available through GPRC Blackboard, and there are computer-based assignments.
-In addition, you will submit some assignments through Blackboard's drop box.
+In addition, you will submit assignments through Blackboard's drop box.
 You will have the option to use the word processing tool for class compositions and tests.